-The proposed mutual exclusion reportedly leads to an average BD rate of 0.0% in JVET CTC, in random access and low delay configurations.
+The proposed mutual exclusion reportedly leads to an average BD rate change of +0.01% in JVET CTC, in random access and 0.00% in low delay configurations.
+Encoding time is 98% in random access.

+A second proposed method 2 deactivates SBT for all affine modes, leading +0.04% BD rate increase both in RA and LDB.

 It is proposed to adopt the proposed deactivation of SBT in case of Affine merge mode into next VTM version.